 - Lower speedloss

-In conclusion, the main advantage of the ULSTEIN X-BOW® is that it can pierce waves with more stability than a traditional ship bow.
-Instead of simply rising on the waves and then dropping with tremendous force, the X-BOW® is able to absorb the force more consistency across its surface – enabling the ship to remain more stable during poor weather conditions, increasing comfort for passengers and crew alike.
+To summarise, the main advantage of the ULSTEIN X-BOW® is that it can pierce waves with more stability than a traditional ship bow.
+Instead of simply rising on the waves and then dropping with tremendous force, the X-BOW® is able to absorb the force more consistently across its surface – enabling the ship to remain more stable during poor weather conditions, increasing comfort for passengers and crew alike.

 At Aurora Expeditions, our main goal is to provide passengers with a safe, comfortable and enjoyable cruising experience.
 Of course, as we all know, Mother Nature can often have something to say about this as we venture into some of the most isolated and dangerous waters on the planet.